marcuzgabriel/react-native-reanimated-confetti/README.md

   - **Default Confetti** : The component will use the shapes which are located in ```src/components/Shapes```

-  - **Custom confetti** : Insert custom confetti shapes with the svgs props.
+  - **Custom confetti** : Insert custom confetti shapes with the svgs prop.
 The confetti shapes will consist of a mix of both default and custom shapes.
 Adding the prop onlyShowCustomSvgs to true will only show the custom shapes.

   ```js
   const ConfettiExample: React.FC = () => (